12 Era of Bad Feelings

 When Jefferson moved as president to the brand-new Federal City he’d also helped design, he transformed the ground floor of the Executive Mansion into another virtual museum of mounted animals and maps.
 According to unsubstantiated legend, when John Kennedy hosted a dinner for several Nobel Laureates in the 1960s, he remarked that it was the most brains that had been in the White House since Jefferson dined alone.
 Jefferson’s chief scientific interest as president was western exploration.
 He now had a chance to promote the agrarian republic he’d always favored over Hamilton’s mixed economy (previous chapter).
 That meant expansion, a topic that piqued Jefferson’s interest more than any Founder even though he never traveled west of the Appalachian Mountains.

 When he served as Minister to France around the time the Montgolfier brothers invented the manned hot air balloon, his first impulse was to organize an expedition to fly from Siberia down the Alaskan coast to map western America.
 He maybe would’ve considered going in the other direction (west from Virginia), but he had a warped sense of how expansive the west was.
 Yet, like earlier Dutch and French explorers, he wondered if a Northwest Passage existed connecting eastern America to the Pacific by water.
-Living just at the dawn of evolutionary theory, he believed in the immutability (permanence) of species and theorized that the West was full of mastodons and other fossilized creatures never seen by Euro-Americans.
+Living just at the dawn of evolutionary theory, he believed in the immutability (permanence) of species and theorized that the West was full of mastodons and other creatures never seen by Euro-Americans except as fossils.
 After winning the 1800 presidential election, Jefferson arrived in office anxious to acquire and explore land beyond the Mississippi River and that became the centerpiece of his first term.

 Hoisting of American Colors over Louisiana (Jackson Square, New Orleans), Thure de Thulstrup 1904 Depicting Events of 1804, Cabildo Museum